 Carpentry is a big thing in Romania now and throughout its history.
 You’ll find many different items carved into wood across the country, with spoons and boxes very popular items to take back home.

-All over Romania, you’ll find homemade jams which are made from locally grown fruits, such as blackberry, peach, and plum, to name the most popular.
+All over Romania, you’ll find homemade jams made from locally grown fruits, such as blackberry, peach, and plum, to name the most popular.
 These are a tasty authentic Romanian souvenir, but they’re super-delicious at the same time!
 Definitely make sure you try green walnut jam too.

 10. Romanian Shirts And Blouses

-If you are in the capital city, Bucharest, or the Transylvania region, you will certainly find all manner of memorabilia relating to the Count himself.
+If you are in the capital city, Bucharest, or the Transylvania region, you will indeed find all kinds of memorabilia relating to the Count himself.
 It’s tacky in many regards, but it’s certainly not something you’ll find anywhere else, so you could add this to your shopping list too!

 Who doesn’t love a cute snow globe?
 You’ll find them everywhere, including Dracula-style ones!
 The perfect gift for the kids or simply to decorate your home.
 There are countless different Romanian crafts on offer across the country, but these are a gift everyone will love – especially kids!